survivejs/webpack-book/manuscript/02_webpack_compared.md

 All these smaller features add up.
 Surprisingly, you can get many things done out of the box.
 And if you are missing something, there are loaders and plugins available that allow you to go further.

 Webpack comes with a significant learning curve.
 Even still, it's a tool worth learning, given it saves so much time and effort over the long term.
-To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.github.io/docs/comparison.html).
+To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).

 ## Conclusion

-I hope this chapter helped you understand why Webpack is a valuable tool worth learning.
+I hope this chapter helped you understand why webpack is a valuable tool worth learning.
 It solves a fair share of common web development problems.
 If you know it well, it will save a great deal of time.

-In the following chapters we'll examine Webpack in more detail.
+In the following chapters we'll examine webpack in more detail.
 You will learn to develop a basic development and build configuration.
 The later chapters delve into more advanced topics.

-You can use Webpack with some other tools.
+You can use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however.
 That's one less worry during development.
-Just using *package.json*, `scripts`, and Webpack takes you far, as we will see soon.
+Just using *package.json*, `scripts`, and webpack takes you far, as we will see soon.